-BRETT PRETTYMANOUTDOOR WRITER, AUTHOR Native Utahn Brett Prettyman grew up exploring the natural wonders of the state and shared them with the public as an outdoor writer and columnist with the state's largest newspaper, The Salt Lake Tribune, for 25 years.
+BRETT PRETTYMANOUTDOOR WRITER, AUTHOR Native Utahn Brett Prettyman grew up exploring the natural wonders of the state and shared them with the public as an outdoor writer and columnist for the state's largest newspaper, The Salt Lake Tribune, for 25 years.
 Brett Prettyman is the former outdoor editor at the Salt Lake Tribune and author of "Fishing Utah," "Best Easy Day Hikes Capitol Reef National Park" and "Hiking Utah's High Uintas" (revision).
 When not covering stories, and sometimes while doing it, he can be found discovering new Utah adventures with family and friends.
 He also has his own Utah Bucket List. @BrettPrettyman on Twitter ABOUT THE UTAH BUCKET LIST Utah's ample and amazing opportunities for possible outdoor adventure can be intimidating.
 Where do you start?
 The Salt Lake Tribune, in partnership with KUED Channel 7, set out to create a multimedia cheat sheet to help motivate people to make and experience their own Utah Bucket List and then actually cross items off.
-Each item had to be a unique Utah experience and the list had to include a variety of activities incorporating various ability levels.
-Bucket lists are about making memories with family and friends to reflect on special times in special places.
+Each item had to be a unique Utah experience, and the list had to include a variety of activities incorporating various ability levels.
+The list was designed especially for families and friends to make memories together.
 "Utah Bucket List" earned two Emmy Awards.
 Utah national and state parks made the list, of course, as did a famous winter commodity of the Beehive State.
 Wildlife excursions are on the Utah Bucket List and so is a trip to Utah Olympic Park for a G-force generating bobsled ride or ski jump into a pool.
-See these Utah Bucket List items and more at sltrib.com/ubl/Follow @UtahBucketList on Twitter or visit the Utah Bucket List Facebook page.
+See these Utah Bucket List items and more at sltrib.com/ubl/ Follow @UtahBucketList on Twitter or check out The Utah Bucket List on Facebook.
 Photos by Francisco Kjolseth/The Salt Lake Tribune, unless noted otherwise.